Travel insurance

 Most travellers heading overseas will be well served by a single-trip policy.
 But if you’ve got multiple trips planned in the year ahead, you may save money with a multi-trip policy.
 These provide cover for unlimited trips within a 12-month period.
 Drawbacks?
 Each trip is restricted to a maximum period – for instance, 60 days.

 Some premium credit cards (think gold or platinum) have built-in travel insurance.
 Credit card travel insurance has similar benefits and limitations to comprehensive policies.
-There are additional fish-hooks to watch for:
+There are additional catches to watch for.

 If you’re injured or fall sick, travel insurance covers the cost of treatment at a doctor’s clinic or hospital overseas.
 If the medical adviser determines you’re too sick to continue your trip, your insurer can help organise and pay for you to get home.

-Comprehensive policies provide benefits on top of basic medical care.
-These include:
+Comprehensive policies provide benefits on top of basic medical care, including the following:

 You may not be covered if: